 On November 18, 2020, the Company completed the divestiture of its automotive embedded module product line.
 Substantially all of the assets and operations related to its automotive embedded module product line were sold to Rolling Wireless (H.K.)
 Limited, a consortium led by Fibocom Wireless Inc. of Shenzhen.
-In accordance with U.S. GAAP, the results of operations of the automotive business have been presented as discontinued operations in the Company's consolidated statements of operations and comprehensive income (loss) for the three and six months ended June 30, 2022 and 2021.
+In accordance with U.S. GAAP, the results of operations of the automotive business have been presented as discontinued operations in the Company's consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2022 and 2021.